dismuskiplimo/dismuskiplimo/README.md

 <hr>

 <div width = "50%">
   Hi!
-It is I, Dismus Ng'eno.
-Thank You for taking the time to view my GitHub Profile :smile:
+It is I, Dismus Ng'eno, a Seasoned Full-Stack Software Developer with a love for `HTML`, `CSS`, `SASS`, `LESS`, `Vanilla JavaScript`, `React`, `Redux`, `NodeJs`, `Laravel`, `MongoDB`, `Express Js`, among others.
+A Software enthusiast with top-notch abilities in UX/UI design, web development, deployment and testing.
+I seek to bring knowledge and abilities to any new position with a growing team.
+Open to new opportunities. :smile:
 </div>

 <hr>